mingatoni/kotlin-changelog/README.md

 # kotlin-changelog
 generates changelog for specific kotlin release from youtrack data

-this project contains three solutions:
+this project contains two solutions:
 1) Kotlin Application Project
-2) Kotlin script based on kotlinx de/serialization
+2) Kotlin script based on gson de/serialization

-3) Kotlin script based on gson de/serialization
+As it was my first Kotlin project I've tried different ways to solve the exercise.

-As it was my first Kotlin project I've done some exercises with Kotlin.
+You can generate changelog fo specific kotlin release using both options.
-You can also generate changelog fo specific kotlin release using all those three options.
+Both solutions accepting as a parameter the kotlin release version for which you want to generate change log: e.g. 2.2.0 or 2.3.0-Beta1
-All three solutions accepting as a parameter the kotlin release version for which you want to generate change log: e.g. 2.2.0 or 2.3.0-Beta1
+If you run it without version parameter then you will get list of all possible versions used in the youtrack for Kotlin project.

 # How to install and use: